cybertraining-dsc/fa20-523-337/project/project.md

 ## 6. Project Timelines

-### October 16
+* October 16
   - Explore the data set
   - Explore ML Framework
   - Perform Basic EDA

-### November 2
+* November 2
   - The dataset was large.
 Identified the problem was a regression problem
   - Explored different variables and their distributions
   - Build base line model

-### November 9
+* November 9
   - Build ML models using LR, XGBoost, LightGBM
   - Review Results

-### November 16
+* November 16
   - Report and document findings

 ## 7. Conclusion

+ç WHY USE THIS CHAR?

 ç for majority of the Machine Learning projects.
 We wanted to create a template so it can utilized for any ML projects.
 The dataset we obtained for this project was a bit challenging because a lot of data cleaning, flattening and transformations were required to get the data in the required format.

 We also performed feature enngineering in this dataset to get more predicitve value out of the features and built a pipeline, so it can be easily fed into different models.
 We tested five different models.
 They are: Linear Regression, XGBoost, Light GBM, Lasso and Ridge.
 The summary of all the models is shown below for your reference:

 ![Model_Results](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/model_results_new.png)

-**Figure - Model Results Summary**
+**Figure - Model Results Summary DOES NOT FOLLOW TEMPLATE**

 XGBoost had the best performance with the lowest RMSE scores.
 We recommend using the XGBoost model to be tested with real time data so, the performance of the model can be evaluated in realtime and additionally, if required, hyper parameter tuning can be performed on the XGBoost model.

-### Future Considerations:
+### Future Considerations

+THIS IS NOT PPT

 - Due to the limited capacity of our Colab Notebook setup, we were unable to perform Cross Validation for XGBoost and Light GBM.
-We recommend to perform cross validation for these models, check the RMSE Scores and potentially avoid overfitting, if any
+We recommend to perform cross validation for these models, check the RMSE Scores and potentially avoid overfitting, if any.
 - The tree based models performed well in this dataset.
 In the future try additional tree based models like Random Forest to evaluate their performance